andry-tino/code-alive/examples/wcf-communication/README.md

 # Example: WCF communication
-This example is intended to show how tosuccessfully enstablish a communication between a process and a Unity process via WCF.
+This example is intended to show how to successfully enstablish a communication between a process and a Unity process via WCF.

 ## Requirements
 - Must use WCF.